Default view

 Practicals

-• Those exempted from “General virology”, including the practicals, do not need to sign up for plenary and practical groups.
-Those exempted from “General virology” but required to complete the practicals should sign up for plenary and practical groups in the Neptun system.
+• Those exempted from “General virology”, including the practicals, do not need to sign up for plenary and practical groups and do not need to sit the midterm.

 Laboratory rules